clearroad/clearroad-api/guide/source/includes/_concepts.md

 <div class="full-column"></div>

-> Check the status of all messages:
+> Check the state of all messages:

 ```javascript
 cr.allDocs({